Vyral/mark-ramey/_posts/2019-01-17-will-you-join-us-for-our-2019-bowling-extravaganza.md

 Happy New Year!
 We’re sending you this message today to remind you of our upcoming client appreciation event: the 2019 Bowling Extravaganza.

-This awesome event will take place on Saturday, February 2 from 11 a.m. to 3 p.m. at Alamo Bowl in Winter Park.
+This awesome event will take place on Saturday, February 2 from 11 a.m. to 3 p.m. at Aloma Bowl in Winter Park.

 There will be food, fun, prizes, and, of course, bowling!
 We’re so excited to see all of you there.